 Religio is foremost civil and civic, and implicitly political.
 It reflects the power of the gods being the eternal representatives of hierarchy embodied by the mortal rulers of Rome.

 As a side note, the word religion is not used in the Old Testament.
 And the few times the word appears, it relates to foreign belief systems considered heathen or pagan.
 It does not show up in the synoptic Gospels.
 The word is only used in later epistles influenced by the predominant Roman culture.
 What the Bible reveals is faith in the presence of the almighty who communicates with individuals whom he sets apart to instruct, to lead, to prophetize and govern over God’s chosen people.
 Making sure they abide with the covenant he made with them and the commandments he gave them.

 In the US Thanksgiving is a national holiday.
 A similar holiday is celebrated in many other countries on various dates.
 It is a day set apart, on a Roman calendar we still use today, as feriae or holy days.
 Citizens are off work and most institutions and commercial activity is kept to a minimum.
 Incidentally, the act of “setting apart” is a specific attribute of what is defined as sacred and holy.

 The early Settlers were mostly Puritans and Protestants.
 As such they inaugurated a faith based holiday of Thanksgiving, giving thanks for their harvest.
 In the course of time the celebration became more secular and civic in function.

 Today, Thanksgiving is the occasion to share and give thanks for a harvest made with modern means of production and distribution.
 It is a day set apart to congregate with family, friends and strangers, for the purpose of sharing a meal.

 Thanksgiving is a civil religious holiday.
-It is a ritual that has been celebrated throughout history by the People to give thanks for a harvest and economic benefits provided by an American political Union.
+It’s a yearly ritual that has been celebrated throughout history by citizens to give thanks for the economic benefits provided by an American political union.